Mouth

+A mouth also referred to as the oral is the body orifice through which many animals ingest food and vocalize.
+The body cavity immediately behind the mouth opening, known as the oral cavity (or cavum oris in Latin), is also the first part of the alimentary canal, which leads to the pharynx and the gullet.
+In tetrapod vertebrates, the mouth is bounded on the outside by the lips and cheeks — thus the oral cavity is also known as the buccal cavity (from Latin bucca, meaning "cheek") — and contains the tongue on the inside.
+Except for some groups like birds and lissamphibians, vertebrates usually have teeth in their mouths, although some fish species have pharyngeal teeth instead of oral teeth.

-Some animal phyla, including arthropods, molluscs and chordates, have a complete digestive system, with a mouth at one end and an anus at the other.
+Most bilaterian phyla, including arthropods, molluscs and chordates, have a two-opening gut tube with a mouth at one end and an anus at the other.
 Which end forms first in ontogeny is a criterion used to classify bilaterian animals into protostomes and deuterostomes.

 Development

 In the first multicellular animals, there was probably no mouth or gut and food particles were engulfed by the cells on the exterior surface by a process known as endocytosis.
 The particles became enclosed in vacuoles into which enzymes were secreted and digestion took place intracellularly.
 The digestive products were absorbed into the cytoplasm and diffused into other cells.
 This form of digestion is used nowadays by simple organisms such as Amoeba and Paramecium and also by sponges which, despite their large size, have no mouth or gut and capture their food by endocytosis.

 However, most animals have a mouth and a gut, the lining of which is continuous with the epithelial cells on the surface of the body.
 A few animals which live parasitically originally had guts but have secondarily lost these structures.
-The original gut of diploblastic animals probably consisted of a mouth and one-way gut.
+The original gut of diploblastic animals probably consisted of a mouth and a one-way gut.
 Some modern invertebrates still have such a system: food being ingested through the mouth, partially broken down by enzymes secreted in the gut, and the resulting particles engulfed by the other cells in the gut lining.
 Indigestible waste is ejected through the mouth.

 In animals at least as complex as an earthworm, the embryo forms a dent on one side, the blastopore, which deepens to become the archenteron, the first phase in the formation of the gut.
 In deuterostomes, the blastopore becomes the anus while the gut eventually tunnels through to make another opening, which forms the mouth.
 In the protostomes, it used to be thought that the blastopore formed the mouth (proto– meaning "first") while the anus formed later as an opening made by the other end of the gut.
 More recent research, however, shows that in protostomes the edges of the slit-like blastopore close up in the middle, leaving openings at both ends that become the mouth and anus.